 Only a few blocks south of the Hawthrone district you’ll find the more up-and-coming neighborhood of Richmond.
 The arrival of PokPok in this neighborhood triggered a flow of new businesses and restaurants opening up in this area as people flocked to the now-infamous Asian restaurant.
 You can see a lot of the buildings along Division street are new construction to accommodate the influx of new residents moving to this area.

 There are plenty of other restaurants in Southeast Portland besides PokPok, so check out my food travel guide to discover my 15 favorite restaurants in Portland Oregon!
 Since the Hawthrone neighborhood is still growing, I’m sure there are plenty of new spots to discover in the area but a few of my favorite shops that I found in the Richmond neighborhood are:

 Best Place for an Head-to-Toe Outfit: Adorn.
 The sales associates at Adorn are friendly, and their easily pair-able separates and accessories make it simple to create a seamless outfit all in one spot.

 Best Place for Best Place for Vintage Home Décor: Artifact.
 A mixture between vintage furniture store and on-trend consignment shop, Artifacts has a little bit of everything.
 I found an amazing thrifted maxi skirt as well as a vintage table runner.
 It’s just a fun place to walk around.

-Are you ready to plan your city travel getaway to Portland, Oregon?
+Are you ready for your city getaway to Portland, Oregon?
 Pin the image below so you don’t forget any of these itinerary suggestions!